GeoscienceAustralia/sira/_sources/ch02_concept_design.txt

 The outputs from the restoration model are:

-(a)  a simple Gantt chart with each component needing repair,
+a)  a simple Gantt chart with each component needing repair,

-(*)  restoration plot for each output line over time and the associated
+b)  restoration plot for each output line over time and the associated
     percentage of total system capacity rehabilitated, and

-(*)  total restoration time for each output line for a given restoration
+c)  total restoration time for each output line for a given restoration
     scheme.